-Depression, a common mood disorder found in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), is a psychiatric disorder affecting about 7.1% of the US population each year.
+Depression, a common mood disorder found in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), affects about 7.1% of the US population each year.
 The DSM-5 identifies major depressive episodes as “a period of at least two weeks when a person experienced a depressed mood or loss of interest or pleasure in daily activities and had a majority of specified symptoms, such as problems with sleep, eating, energy, concentration, or self-worth.”
-Studies have indicated that those with a depressive disorder are often afflicted with a co-occurring drug addiction as well.
+Studies have indicated that those with a depressive disorder are also often afflicted with co-occurring drug addiction.
 While individuals who struggle with both depression and addiction may have a difficult time obtaining sobriety and are at a higher risk for suicide, simultaneous treatment of both conditions increase the likelihood of long-term sobriety and recovery.

 Depression and Addiction: A Dual Diagnosis